AlexeyLegasov63/Chance/README.md

 ## Why Chance?

 Chance is a bridge between reactive `Charm` and Roblox's object model.
 It makes working with `Instance` declarative, manages the animations and subscriptions automatically.

+## Thanks to:

+Littensy (https://github.com/littensy) for the amazing libraries: Charm and Ripple :3